Yashvardhan4197/Color-Switch/README.md

 # COLOR-SWITCH
-This is a Color Switch clone built using Unity with clean, scalable architecture and design patterns.
+This is a Color Switch Game built using Unity with clean, scalable architecture and design patterns.
 ---

 ## Features